 Facilities: The same budget that toilet paper comes out of

-Facility green initiatives: Aunt Flow menstrual products produce 34% less waste than other brands
+Facility green initiatives: Aunt Flow menstrual products produce 34% less waste than other brands (based on internal research and sustainability testing, conducted in 2019).

 Women’s leadership groups affiliated with the business